7-Day Marvelous Mid-Coast Maine: August 25-31, 2027 - $3,795

 • Meals - 9 total (6 breakfasts, 1 lunch, 2 dinners)

-• Baggage handling to and from your hotel room throughout the tour
+• Baggage handling to and from your hotel room

 • Each person is entitled to ONE checked piece of luggage